The Bali surf guide for beginners

 How to start?
 Isn’t that a question we ask ourselves all the time?
 It’s always hard to start something new.
 The older you get, the higher boundaries seem to go and the less flexible we seem to become.
 Whether it’s learning another language, starting your own business, or in this case, jumping on a surfboard and chase waves.
 It’s an adventure.
 Learning to surf isn’t easy, let’s clear that up.
-It’s a lot of fun though and worth every single wipe out.
+It’s a lot of fun though and worth every single wipeout.
 A great place to start surfing is Bali.
 But where should you start?
 And how?
 What do you need to know?
-And aren’t you to old to learn?
+And aren’t you too old to learn?
 Nope, never.
-Just keep on reading this Bali surf guide.
-I bet I can even convince my mom to get on a board.
+Just keep on reading this Bali surf guide for beginners.
+I bet I can even convince my mom to get on a surfboard.

 Where to start?

 Let’s start with the most important question.
 What would be a Bali surf guide without discussing the best beach in Bali to start learning?
-I would start in either Batu Bolong (Canggu) or Legian beach (Kuta).
-These two beaches have a (semi) beach break, which means that beneath those waves is just sand.
-No rocks or reef that can hurt you when you fall (you will fall of a lot).
-Both of those beaches have lots of surf rental shops on the beach where you can get a board and surf lessons.
-I know it’s really tempting to get a short board straight away, but believe me, you WANT one of those big ass foam boards.
+I would start in either Batu Bolong (Canggu) or Legian Beach (Kuta).
+These two beaches have a (semi) beach break, which means that beneath those waves there’s just sand.
+No rocks or reef that can hurt you when you fall (you will fall off a lot).
+Both of those beaches have lots of surf rental shops on the beach where you can get a surfboard and surf lessons.
+I know it’s really tempting to get a shortboard straight away, but believe me, you WANT one of those big ass foam boards.
 Why?
 Because of your balance.
-One of the first things you’ll learn while surfing is how to stand up, and it’s way easier to learn this on a big stable foam board than it is on a short board.
-Safer for you and your surroundings as well, so aim at a 8’ feet up to a 9‘6.
+One of the first things you’ll learn while surfing is how to stand up, and it’s way easier to learn this on a big stable foam board than it is on a shortboard.
+Safer for you and your surroundings as well, so aim at 8’ feet up to 9‘6.
 The bigger the better.

 It depends a bit on the time you’d like to invest in learning how to surf.
 If you just wanna give it a try for an afternoon, get a three-hour lesson, preferably private.
 This way you can really get a taste of it, while actually achieving something with a guide that’s totally focused on you.
 If you feel like you need more time to properly get the hang of it, book yourself into a surf retreat.
 I would highly recommend doing this.
 That way you spend lots of time in the water, you learn a bit more about how to read waves and the ocean, and you can actually see the improvement you’re making in quite a short time.
 There are plenty of surf camps in Bali, so finding one that suits your needs won’t be a problem.